patcg/docs-and-reports/threat-model/readme.md

 In this document, we outline the security considerations for proposed purpose-constrained APIs for the web platform (that is, within browsers, mobileOSs, and other user-agents) specified by the Private Advertising Technologies Working Group (PATWG).

 Many of these proposals attempt to leverage the concept of _private computation_ as a component of these purpose-constrained APIs.
-An ideal private computation system would allow for the evaluation of a predefined function (i.e., the constrained purpose,) without revealing any new information to any party beyond the output of that predefined function.
-Private computation can be used to perform aggregation over inputs which, individually, must not be revealed.
+An ideal private computation system would allow for the evaluation of a pre-defined function (i.e., the constrained purpose,) without revealing any new information to any party beyond the output of that predefined function.
+For instance, private computation could be leveraged to address two main advertising use-cases namely reporting and campaign optimization.
+Regarding reporting, private computation could be used to perform aggregation over inputs which, individually, must not be revealed.
+For campaign optimization, private computation could be used to train a machine learning algorithm over those private inputs without revealing them.

 Private computation can be instantiated using several technologies: